 The department oversees two major focus areas.
 The first, built heritage, supports the administration of the Ontario Heritage Act within a Kingston context and ensures quality service is provided with accountability to municipal strategies, policies and procedures.
 The built heritage portfolio additionally offers heritage guidance related to land use planning, City-wide development processes and the implementation of the City of Kingston Archaeological Management Plan.
-The second focus area, cultural heritage programming, aligns the operation of the City-owned museums, Kingston City Hall National Historic Site, the management of the City of Kingston Civic Collection as well as community-wide interpretive projects and heritage activations.
+The second focus area, cultural heritage programming, aligns the operation of the City of Kingston Civic Collection as well as community-wide interpretive projects and heritage activations.
 In addition, the department continues to support and provide leadership to the Indigenous Initiatives portfolio of the City of Kingston.
-This work will transition in part to the Community Development and Wellbeing/IIDEA Department when it is formed in April, though Heritage Services will continue to provide support and foster an integrated, intersectional and systems-based approach to incorporating and honouring Indigenous knowledge in the work of the City.
+This work will transition in part to the Community Development and Wellbeing/IIDEA Department when it is formed in April, though Heritage Services will continue to provide support and honouring Indigenous knowledge in the work of the City.